Recently updated on August 19th, 2025 at 03:38 am

 How to celebrate King’s Day in the Netherlands

 King’s Day is one of the biggest parties in the world, with hundreds of thousands of revellers hitting the streets to celebrate the day.
-While King’s Day is on 27 April, the festivities actually start the night before on Koningsnacht (King’s Night).
+While King’s Day is on 27 April, as mentioned, the festivities actually start the night before on Koningsnacht (King’s Night).
 Hordes of people hit the bars, clubs and pubs for special King’s Night events… And some even carry on until the next day.

 RELATED CONTENT: 13 reasons why the Netherlands will steal your heart forever